Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ## Creating a GeoDataFrame from scratch

-It is possible to create spatial data from scratch by using shapely's geometric objects and geopandas.
+It is possible to create spatial data from scratch by using `shapely`'s geometric objects and `geopandas`.
 This is useful as it makes it easy to convert, for example, a text file that contains coordinates into geospatial data layers.
 Let's first create a simple `GeoDataFrame` based on coordinate information that represents the outlines of the Senate square in Helsinki, Finland.
 The coordinates below demonstrates the corners of the Senate square, which we can use to create a `Polygon` object in a similar manner as we learned earlier in this chapter.
 The order of the coordinates should always follow longitude-latitude order (i.e. `x` and `y` coordinates):
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}